 \subsection{Lower error bounds.}

 It is well known \cite[e.g. see][]{bellec2018slope} that in the absence of adversarial contamination and with $\Sigma = I_p$,

-for some positive constants $c,C'$, where the infimum is taken over all measurable estimators $\hat\beta$.
-In the Huber's contamination framework and the assumption that the additive noise $\xi$ is Gaussian, results in \cite{chen2016general} yield that no estimator can achieve the error smaller than $C' \sigma^2 \l(\frac{s\log(ep/s)}{n} + \l(\frac{o}{n}\r)^2\r)$; of course, this lower bound is also valid for the adversarial contamination model.
-However, lower bounds for the noise distributions beyond Gaussian appear to be unavailable in the literature.
+for some positive constants $c,C'$.
+In the Huber's contamination framework coupled with the assumption that the additive noise $\xi$ is Gaussian, results in \cite{chen2016general} yield that no estimator can achieve the error smaller than $C' \sigma^2 \l(\frac{s\log(ep/s)}{n} + \l(\frac{o}{n}\r)^2\r)$; of course, this lower bound is also valid for the adversarial contamination model.
+However, we could not find readily available lower bounds for the noise distributions beyond Gaussian.
 The following result gives an answer in this case. \begin{theorem} Assume that at least one of the columns of $X$ belongs to $\{-1,1\}^n$.
 Then

 for some $C,c>0$ where the infimum is taken over all measurable estimators.
-For sub-Gaussian noise the inequality becomes
+For sub-Gaussian noise the inequality takes the form

 \end{theorem} The assumption on the design is very mild: indeed, it suffices that $\bf 1_n$ is a column of $X$, which is equivalent to including the intercept term in the regression.
 Another special case is the Rademacher design, implying that the lower bound holds for the class of sub-Gaussian design matrices.